Marc Tessier-Lavigne: Stanford University

-Research investigation and resignation
+Research misconduct investigation and resignation

-In November 2022, Stanford announced that its Board of Trustees would oversee an examination of Tessier-Lavigne's publications, over allegations of altered images in neurobiology papers that he had co-authored.
-Scientific integrity consultant Elisabeth Bik had raised concerns about four papers (in such journals as Science and Nature) that were co-authored by Tessier-Lavigne, findings which were confirmed by The Stanford Daily.
-In November 2022, it also came to light that Tessier-Lavigne had notified the journal Science, after he was initially informed about the errors in 2015; its editor-in-chief admitted that, due to an internal error, they had failed to publish the corrections for two papers.
-In February 2023, Tessier-Lavigne declared allegations "utterly false."
+In November 2022, Stanford announced that its Board of Trustees would oversee an examination of Tessier-Lavigne's publications, after reporting alleged that neurobiology papers he had co-authored contained manipulated images.
+Microbiologist Elisabeth Bik raised concerns about four papers (in such journals as Science and Nature) co-authored by Tessier-Lavigne, findings confirmed by The Stanford Daily.
+In February 2023, Tessier-Lavigne declared allegations that he had intentionally falsified his work "utterly false".